Tya Language Specification

 invoking Tya.
 Toolchain behavior may be affected by the documented variables

-TYA_PATH, TYA_STDLIB_DIR, TYA_RUNTIME_DIR, TYA_PROJECT_ROOT, TYA_ZIG,
+TYA_RUNTIME_DIR, TYA_PROJECT_ROOT, TYA_ZIG,

 TYA_ZIG_HOME, TYA_ZIG_VERSION, TYA_ZIG_SHA256, TYA_DISABLE_ZLIB,